Application Process

 VCC permits are required for the following interior work:

-• Projects that affect the structural design and integrity of a building within the Vieux Carré
+• Projects that affect the structural design and integrity of a building within the Vieux Carré.

-• Projects that affect the exterior of a building
+• Projects that affect the exterior of a building.

 To avoid unnecessary expenses the VCC highly recommends not purchasing building materials, millwork, lighting, security cameras, signage, etc. until the applicant is physically in possession of a signed VCC permit.
-VCC permits are not valid until physically picked up and signed for in the VCC office.

 How to apply for a permit